 Scheduling: To schedule a baptism for your child, please contact Jeni Lengerich Pleiss, Director of Faith Formation, in the parish office.

 Requirements: (1) Parents of baptized children must be registered in the parish.
-(2) If you are scheduling a Baptism for your first child, there is a required Baptism preparation class that must be attended at least 2 weeks before your child’s baptism.
-Classes are generally held on the last Wednesday evening of the month.
+(2) If you are scheduling a Baptism for your first child, there is a required Baptism preparation class that must be attended at least two weeks before your child’s baptism.
 (3) At least one parent and one godparent must be Catholic.
 (4) You must complete the Baptismal Information Form and Godparent/Sponsor Form.

 Baptism of Older Children

 Once a child has obtained the use of reason (about age 7), he or she becomes more responsible for making the baptismal promises.
 Because the child has gained the use of reason, it is no longer just the parents and godparents who are asked to help nurture God’s gift of faith in the child.
 The child must display a desire to receive the sacrament and have an age-appropriate understanding of the sacrament.
 Therefore, when children come forward to be baptized at this age, there will be a period of preparation that varies by the age of the child.
-For more information, contact the parish office.
+For more information, please contact Jeni Lengerich Pleiss.